 Penn State Behrend's free webinar series, Rise & Shine, is for our alumni, retirees, and friends.
 Rise & Shine will share exciting updates and provide educational information about programs and initiatives happening at the college.

 2020-21 Rise & Shine Schedule

 - October 2: The Electoral College: Past, Present, and Future

 - November 5: Behrend Collaborates for Women's Health

-- February 4: Innovation Commons (info coming soon)
+- February 4: Innovation Commons: What's the Buzz

 - June 3: Gardening 101 (info coming soon)